Flotomate/product_docs/source/request-management/request-management-technician/creating-a-request.rst

 Flotomate gives the option to set up an email as the Helpdesk email address.
 Technicians can send an email to create a Request.

-The question, who can create a Request, depends on the **Helpdesk Security (Users)** settings in the **Admin** section.
+The question, who can create a Request, depends on the **Preference (Users)** settings in **Admin**.
 If settings allow creating Requests without login (**Allow Guest Requester to Report a Request**) and email to ticket feature is allowed in **Email Server Configuration**, then anyone with the Helpdesk email can create a Request.
 Else, the system accepts email Requests from registered emails only.

 When a Technician creates a Request using an email, the email subject becomes the Request Subject, email body becomes the Request Description,